Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/sdks/javascript-sdk.md

 ???segment "Segment Integration"

     Experiment's integration with Segment Analytics is still a manual implementation at this point.
-You'll need to copy the provider implementations into your code base and initialize the Experiment SDK with the provider instances in the configuration.
+Copy the exposure tracking provider implementation into your app code base and initialize the Experiment SDK with the provider instances in the configuration.

     ```js title="segment.ts"
     class SegmentUserProvider implements ExperimentUserProvider {